marwahaha/bay/_posts/2022-02-08-the-sk-model-i.md

 [^2]: Stein's Lemma can be proved by a simple integration-by-parts argument for every coordinate $$i $$ in conjunction with Fubini's theorem and the chain-rule.
 The lemma itself simply asserts that the correlation between a gaussian variable and some function of it is equivalent to a sum of scalings (by the correlations) of the average rate of change of the function.
 Likewise, Fekete's Lemma boils down to algebraic manipulation of the sequence, where we take the limit infimum of $$x_n/n $$ and compare it to limit infimum of some $$x_m $$ where $$m $$ is chosen to be the supremum as a divisor with a remainder term.
 The lemma itself merely asserts that for an appropriately growing sequence, the empirical average in the limit simply picks out the largest contributing term.

 [^3]: In [this]() upcoming post, various results from the so-called "Gaussian Toolbox" will be stated and briefly proved.
 This is a very useful set of techniques to have command over in order to prove properties about mean-field spin glasses, and relate them to the behavior of random instances of sparse CSPs.

+[^4]: In [this]() upcoming post, we introduce the Guerra-RSB bound and prove that it can be used to show that the Parisi Variaional Principle, represented as an appropriately parameterized RPC, can be used to upper bound the free energy density of the SK model.
+We will also introduce the famed _Ghirlanda-Guerra_ identities.